JPLee01/pandas-project/README.md

 Please enter a Sepal Width(Cm): 2.7
 Please enter a Petal Length(Cm): 1.3
 Please enter a Sepal Width(Cm): 3.1
-Based on your input the predicted Species is: ['setosa'] The mean accuracy of this result is: 0.974
+Based on your input the predicted species is: ['setosa'] The mean accuracy of this result is: 0.974
 ```

-As seen the model predicts based on the dimensions entered that the Species would be Setosa and this would be accurate to 0.974 or 97.4%.
+As seen the model predicts based on the dimensions entered that the species would be Setosa and this would be accurate to 0.974 or 97.4%.

-Analysis of the Scatter Plots produced earlier can also be used to reinforced any predicions made by the model.
+Analysis of the scatter plots produced earlier can also be used to reinforced any predicions made by the model.

 ##  9 Summary, Conclusion and Future Possibilities for the Data Set
 ------------------------------------------------------------------------------------------------
 ####  Summary
-Within the project Chapter 1 offered an introduction, while Chapter 2 outlined the files present within the projects repository.
+Within the project, chapter 1 offered an introduction while chapter 2 outlined the files present within the projects repository.
 Chapter 3 investigated Fishers Iris Data Set, gave a background and described the four variable measurements of each data entry.
-Chapter 4 outlined the problem statement of the assignmnent, while Chapter 5 dicussed previous case studies of the Data Set.
-Chapter 6 highlighted issues and inconsistencies with Data Set.
-Chpater 7 offered a user guide to downloading the repository, running the program and a description of the libaries used.
+Chapter 4 outlined the problem statement of the assignmnent, while chapter 5 dicussed previous case studies of the data set.
+Chapter 6 highlighted issues and inconsistencies with data set.
+Chpater 7 offered a user guide to downloading the repository, running the program and a description of the libraries used.
 Chapter 8 describeed the Python programs within the project and explained the results generated.
-Chapter 9 closed the project by offering a summary, conclusion and discussed future possibilities for the Data Set.
+Chapter 9 closed the project by offering a summary, conclusion and discussed future possibilities for the data set.

-In summary it can be seen from this project that the Iris Data Set offers numberous opportunities to explore and visually respresent the data.
-This is due to its one hundred and fifty data inputs spread over four variable measurements (Petal length, Petal width, Sepal length and Sepal width) and broken into three Species (Setosa, Versicolor and Virginica).
+In summary it can be seen from this project that the Iris Data Set offers numberous opportunities to explore and visually represent the data.
+This is due to its one hundred and fifty data inputs spread over four variable measurements (Petal Length, Petal Width, Sepal length and Sepal Width) and broken into three species (Setosa, Versicolor and Virginica).

-The statistical summaries of the Data Set developed in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program and outputted to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file offers the user numerical information about the Data Set.
-This information including; sample of the first 10 rows of data, sample of the last 10 rows of data and Summary statistics of all the species etc. allows the user to seen a snapshot of the data and how it is structured.
+The statistical summaries of the data set developed in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program and outputted to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file offers the user numerical information about the data set.
+This information including; sample of the first 10 rows of data, sample of the last 10 rows of data and summary statistics of all the species etc. allows the user to seen a snapshot of the data and how it is structured.

-The visualisations of the Data Set produced in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program offers the user the ability to observe the data and discover noticable patterns or trends.
+The visualisations of the data set produced in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program offers the user the ability to observe the data and discover noticable patterns or trends.
 The visualisations also offer the user the ability to search the data for frequency distributions, while also developing hypothesis with regards to species parameters.

-The [Iris Data Interactive Report](https://github.com/JPLee01/pandas-project/blob/master/Iris%20Data%20Interactive%20Report.html) produced from the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program highlights to the user the potential and capability of the Pandas Profiling module.
+The [Iris Data Interactive Report](https://github.com/JPLee01/pandas-project/blob/master/Iris%20Data%20Interactive%20Report.html) produced from the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program highlights to the user the potential capabilities of the Pandas Profiling module.
 This offers the user the experience of gererating and interacting with a Pandas Profiling report, something which the author was not aware of prior to this project.

-The invstigation of the K-Nearest Neighbors (KNN) algorithm in the [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) program highlights to the user the possibility of implementing Machine Learning on the Data Set and the opportunities it can create.
+The investigation of the K-Nearest Neighbors (KNN) algorithm in the [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) program highlights to the user the possibility of implementing machine learning on the data set and the opportunities it can create.

 ####  Conclusion
-In conclusion within this project the author attempted to analyse the Iris Data Set using Python and a number of libaries for data analysis.
-As the author had no computing or data analysis experience prior to the commencement of the course extensive research was undertaken.
+In conclusion within this project the author attempted to analyse the Iris Data Set using Python and a number of libraries for data analysis.
+As the author had no computing or data analysis experience prior to the commencement of the course, extensive research was undertaken.
 This resulted in the author gaining an experience, understanding and overall insight into data analysis.
-The author now feels a level of confidence with regards to data analysis which was not present before undertaking the project.In essence the entire experience associated with the project can be summarised by the following Carly Fiorina quote *“The goal is to turn data into information, and information into insight”*<sup>[32](#myfootnote32)</sup>.
+The author now feels a level of confidence with regards to data analysis which was not present before undertaking the project.
+In essence, the entire experience associated with the project can be summarised by the following Carly Fiorina quote *“The goal is to turn data into information, and information into insight”*<sup>[32](#myfootnote32)</sup>.

 ####  Future Possibilities for the Data Set
-Due to time constraints three areas the author was investigating were not implemented into the project.
+Due to time constraints, three areas the author was investigating were not implemented into the project.
 These included:
-  1.  **The ability the export Plots to a PDF file** - Similarly to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file created from the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the author attempted to create a PDF file in which the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs outputs would have produced to.
+  1.  **The ability the export plots to a PDF file** - Similarly to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file created from the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the author attempted to create a PDF file in which the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs outputs would have produced to.
 This the author felt would have enhanced the project as it could offer the user the opportunity to create a download a file which contained all the plots.
 Unfortunately the author was not able to achieve this.
-The ability the export Plots to a PDF file was discussed in a Data to Fish article which the author had used in the investigation<sup>[33](#myfootnote33)</sup>.
+The ability the export plots to a PDF file was discussed in a Data to Fish article which the author had used in the investigation<sup>[33](#myfootnote33)</sup>.
-  2.  **Implementation of the Cufflinks library into the Project** - The ability to implement the cufflinks libary the author felt would have greatly imporved the project, particially data available through the Plots.
+  2.  **Implementation of the Cufflinks library into the Project** - The ability to implement the cufflinks library the author felt would have greatly improved the project, particially data available through the plots.
 Despite repeated attempts the author was not able to successfully implement the library.
 The ability to implement the Cufflinks library was originally discovered by the author through a Peter Nistrup article<sup>[34](#myfootnote34)</sup>, and was further investigated through the official Cufflinks webpage<sup>[35](#myfootnote35)</sup>.
   3.  **Implementation of the Dash Platform into the Project** - Within the same Peter Nistrup article<sup>[34](#myfootnote34)</sup> the Dash Platform and its capabilities was also discovered.
 Similarly to implementing the Cufflinks library the author feels the implemetation of the Dash platform would have greatly enhanced the data analysis capability of the project.
 While the official Dash webpage<sup>[36](#myfootnote36)</sup> offers a guide regards implementation and use, the author felt this was perhaps beyond thier current technical capability, and would require further research to implement.

-The author feels there three areas would have enhanced the project greatly should they have been implemented.
-If more time had been availalbe it was the authors intention to implement all three areas fully into the project.
+The author feels these three areas would have enhanced the project greatly should they have been implemented.
+If more time had been available it was the authors intention to implement all three areas fully into the project.

 ##  10 References